dilawar/ncbs/handbook/student_handbook.markdown

 managing records of what is in each tape.
 Archival is pretty useless unless you know where to get each datum.

+## Security
-**Security:** Security of the servers is treated seriously and every effort is made to ensure that data is not compromised.
+ Security of the servers is treated seriously and every effort is made to ensure that data is not compromised.
 All users have to be part of this process.
 Please have reasonably secure passwords.
 Do not use simple passwords like your initials, birth date, dictionary based